-The College admits women as students to study for any program except for degree programs designed to prepare students to serve as ordained pastors (associate of divinity, bachelor of arts in Christian studies/pastoral track).
+The College admits women as students to study for any program except for degree programs designed to prepare students to serve as ordained pastors (Associate of Divinity).
 Female students are welcome to audit or to take for credit any individual course offered in the curriculum for which they are otherwise qualified.
 This policy accords with the College's conviction that the ordained pastor of a church must be male.
 The following is the trustee resolution mandating this: "We believe that God has signally blessed women and has given them a position of honor and opportunities for service."
 However, we believe that Scripture prohibits a woman from serving as pastor of a church.
 The following Scriptures specifically refer to this regulation: